UweTrottmann/SeriesGuide/CONTRIBUTING.md

 Setup
 -----

 This project is built with Gradle and the [Android Gradle plugin][3] using the Android library concept for dependency management.
 Clone this repository inside your working folder.
-Add all projects inside the root and the libraries folder.
+Import the build.gradle file in the root folder into Android Studio.
 (You can also have a look at the build.gradle files on how the projects depend on another.)

 To successfully build with ADT, you should also create a keys.xml file in the SeriesGuide/res/values folder and add the string values